Trevor: The Musical

 Trevor: the Musical is a musical based on the 1994 short film Trevor, with book and lyrics by Americans Dan Collins and music by Julianne Wick Davis.
 The show premiered in Chicago at Writers Theatre on August 9, 2017.
 It opened off-Broadway at Stage 42 on November 10, 2021, and ran until December 19.
 The premiere production and the off-Broadway production were directed by Marc Bruni, with choreography by Josh Prince.

-A filmed version of the off-Broadway production, entitled Trevor: The Musical, was released on Disney+ on June 24, 2022.
+Disney+ released a film of the off-Broadway production on June 24, 2022.
 A 19-track cast album was released by Ghostlight Records on the same day.

 Premise

 Set in 1981 in the United States, 13-year-old Trevor struggles with school and his crush on classmate Pinky, which draws the attention of bullies.

 Production

 The producers obtained the rights to the 1994 film in the mid-2010s.
 The show premiered at the Writers Theatre in Chicago on August 9, 2017, and ran until October 8.

 For the off-Broadway production, Hudson Loverro was initially cast to play the titular protagonist, with performances planned to begin on April 7, 2020.
 However, the COVID-19 pandemic necessitated that the run be pushed back.
 A nationwide casting call was held to find a new actor to play Trevor; after reviewing 1,400 entries, Holden William Hagelberger was chosen.
 The show ultimately opened on November 10, 2021, and ran until December 19, ahead of its scheduled closing date of January 2, 2022, due to COVID-19 cases in the cast.

 The filmed production was shot over the course of one day in January 2022.